jraska/Dagger-Codelab/README.md

 }
 ```

-Now we can try to compile again and we receive again an error message telling us that we still miss `AnalyticsFilter` in our component graph.
+Now we can try to compile again and we receive another error message, telling us that we still miss `AnalyticsFilter` in our component graph.
 <img width="450" alt="Screenshot 2020-03-30 at 00 42 37" src="https://user-images.githubusercontent.com/6277721/77862997-6a3a9c00-721f-11ea-90e0-ee028125d6df.png">

 We can solve this by adding `@Inject constructor`to it: